VIEWER: an extensible visual analytics framework for enhancing mental healthcare

 \section{Introduction}

 As the volume of information in patient records continues to grow, clinicians face an overwhelming amount of complex raw data, which can exceed the capacity of human cognition to process without error \cite{mcdonald1976protocol}.
 This issue of information overload has been widely noted across various care settings, including both primary and secondary care, which may result in diagnostic or treatment errors \cite{singh2013information,nijor2022patient}.
-Moreover, the growing demand for health information exchange among healthcare providers, and between providers and stakeholders such as public health agencies and regulators, has made patient data review and administrative reporting increasingly complex and time-consuming \cite{adler2011survey}.
+Moreover, the growing demand for health information exchange among healthcare providers, and between providers and partners such as public health agencies and regulators, has made patient data review and administrative reporting increasingly complex and time-consuming \cite{adler2011survey}.
 This is particularly evident in mental healthcare, where patients often require ongoing mental health support and coordinated care for physical comorbidities and social support \cite{skou2022multimorbidity,silverman2015american}.
-As a result, clinicians are forced to spend valuable time assembling disparate data points to create a coherent view for a patient's care, which can lead to inefficiency and delayed care \cite{hirsch2015harvest}.
+As a result, clinicians—including psychiatrists, psychologists, pharmacists, nurses, and professionals offering occupational and social support in mental health services—are forced to spend valuable time assembling disparate data points to create a coherent view for a patient's care, which can lead to inefficiency and delayed care \cite{hirsch2015harvest}.